microsoft/bc2adls/.assets/Execution.md

-Now that the steps to setup the tool are complete, let's look at how to run it and derive the insights from it.
-The execution consists of 2 steps- exporting the incremental updates from Dynamics 365 Business Central (BC) to the data lake and then to consolidate them into a final data store.
+Now that the steps to setup the tool are complete, let's look at how to run it.
+The execution consists of 2 steps: exporting the incremental updates from Dynamics 365 Business Central (BC) to the data lake and then consolidating them into a final dataset.

 # Exporting data from BC
 The export process makes incremental updates to the data lake, based on the amount of changes (adds/ modifies/ deletes) made in BC since the last run.
 Open the `Page 82560 - Export to Azure Data Lake Storage` and add some tables that should be exported at the bottom grid of [the page](/.assets/bcAdlsePage.png).
 Do not forget to explicitly (and judiciously) select the fields in the table that should be exported.